-The Review Panel is appointed by the Board, and must be comprised of five persons, including at least two participants and at least two non-participants.
+1 The Review Panel is appointed by the Board, and must be comprised of five persons, including at least two participants and at least two non-participants.
 The Board must appoint as chairman (the "Review Panel Chairman") of the Review Panel a person who qualifies as a "Public Director" (i.e. an independent person).

-- (a) If the Review Panel determines that additional investigation or evidence is needed, it shall promptly direct the Market Regulation Staff to conduct further investigation; - (b) If the Review Panel determines that no reasonable basis exists for finding a violation or that prosecution is otherwise unwarranted, it may direct that no further action be taken.
-Such determination must be in writing and must include a written statement setting forth the facts and analysis supporting the decision; or - (c) If the Review Panel determines that a reasonable basis exists for finding a violation and adjudication is warranted, it must direct that the participant alleged to have committed the violation be served with a notice of charges (as set forth in Rule 504 of the Rulebook). - 7.1.6 If the Review Panel determines that there may have been a violation but that no adjudication is warranted, the Review Panel may issue a warning letter to the participant informing it that there may have been a violation and that such continued activity may result in disciplinary sanctions.
+- 7.1.6 If the Review Panel determines that there may have been a violation but that no adjudication is warranted, the Review Panel may issue a warning letter to the participant informing it that there may have been a violation and that such continued activity may result in disciplinary sanctions.
 Where a violation is determined to have occurred, no more than one warning letter for the same potential violation may be issued to the same person during a rolling 12 month period. - 7.1.7 If the Review Panel determines that a reasonable basis exists for finding a violation and adjudication is warranted, the Chief Compliance Officer shall serve a notice of charges (a "Notice") on the participant alleged to have been responsible for the violation (such participant, the "Respondent"). - 7.1.8 The Respondent shall serve on the Chief Compliance Officer a written answer (an "Answer") to the Notice and a written request for a hearing on the charges within thirty (30) days of the date of service of the Notice.
 The Answer must include a statement that the Respondent admits, denies, or does not have and is unable to obtain sufficient information to deny each allegation. - 7.1.9 Formal hearings on any Notice shall be conducted by the "Hearing Panel" selected by the Board.
 The Hearing Panel may not include any members of the Market Regulation Staff, or any person involved in adjudicating any other stage of the same proceeding.
-The Hearing Panel must meet the composition detailed in CFTC Regulation 1.64(c), which requires that whenever the Hearing Panel is acting with respect to a disciplinary action in which the Respondent is a member of the Board, the Review Panel or the Hearing Panel or when the suspected violation involves manipulation (or attempted manipulation) of the price of a Contract or conduct which directly results in financial harm to a non-member of the Applicant that: (a) at least one member of the Hearing Panel is not a member of the Facility; ; and (b) the Hearing Panel include sufficient different membership interests so as to ensure fairness and to prevent special treatment or preference for any person in the conduct of the Hearing Panel's responsibilities. - 7.1.10 Prior to the commencement of the hearing, the Hearing Panel may accept a written offer of settlement from the Respondent, whereby the Respondent, without either admitting or denying any violations, may agree to: (1) a cease and desist order; (2) a fine for each violation plus the monetary value of any benefit received as a result of the violation (provided that in no case shall any fine exceed \$100,000 per violation); (3) restitution of any counterparty harm; and/or (4) revocation or suspension of trading privileges. - 7.1.11 Rule 510 sets out the Applicant's procedures for holding a hearing.
+The Hearing Panel must meet the composition detailed in CFTC Regulation 1.64(c), which requires that (a) at least one member of the Hearing Panel is not a member of the Facility; (b) more than 50% of the Hearing Panel includes persons representing membership interests other than that of the subject of the disciplinary proceeding being considered; and (c) the Hearing Panel include sufficient different membership interests so as to ensure fairness and to prevent special treatment or preference for any person in the conduct of the Hearing Panel's responsibilities. - 7.1.10 Prior to the commencement of the hearing, the Hearing Panel may accept a written offer of settlement from the Respondent, whereby the Respondent, without either admitting or denying any violations, may agree to: (1) a cease and desist order; (2) a fine for each violation plus the monetary value of any benefit received as a result of the violation (provided that in no case shall any fine exceed \$100,000 per violation); (3) restitution of any counterparty harm; and/or (4) revocation or suspension of trading privileges. - 7.1.11 Rule 510 sets out the Applicant's procedures for holding a hearing.
 After the hearing is complete, the Hearing Panel must render a written decision based upon the weight of evidence and must provide a copy to the Respondent.
 There is no right of a Respondent to appeal a decision by the Hearing Panel to the Facility.
 However, a disciplinary action may be appealed to the CFTC pursuant to Part 9 of the CFTC Regulations.